 How Modern Life Influences Digestive Health

 At every turn, gut function intersects with modern life.
-Your stress levels and sleep and exercise habits play a role; so does anything you take into or leave out of the body, from certain conventional treatments to foods and beverages.
+Your stress levels and sleep and exercise habits play a role; so does anything that comes into or leaves the body, from medications to foods and beverages.
 Here’s an overview of some of the most common gut influencers:

 Stress: A little stress is natural and unavoidable, but constantly feeling on edge has become a way of life.
 Stubborn stress takes a toll on our health, including that of our gut.
 When under stress, your body is hard-wired to divert focus toward the perceived threat and away from digestion, naturally slowing it down.